byu-oit/UAPI-Specification/University API Specification.md

 #### 6.2 Filtering Sub-resources

  Filters apply to the lowest level resource specified on the URL.
 If the URL only specifies a top level resource a collection of top level resources that match the filter will be returned.
 If the URL includes a sub-resource the filter will be applied to that sub-resource and the collection returned will be instances of the sub-resource.
 For example, the URL `https://api.byu.edu/byuapi/persons?net_id=johndoe` will return a collection of persons that have a `net_id` of `johndoe`.
-The URL `https://api.byu.edu/byuapi/persons/123456789/addresses?address_type=MAL` will return a collection of all mailing addresses associated to the person with the byu_id `123456789`.
+The URL `https://api.byu.edu/byuapi/persons/123456789/addresses?address_type=MAL` will return a collection of all mailing addresses associated to the person with the byu_id `123456789` that have an `address_type` of `MAL`.

 #### 6.3 Dot Notation (Filtering With Sub-resources)